rdmorganiser/rdmo-docs/docs/configuration/authentication/shibboleth.md

 In order to use Shibboleth with RDMO, it needs to be deployed in a production environment using Apache2.
 The Setup is documented [here](../../../../deployment/apache.html).

-Next, install the Shibboleth Apache module for service providers from your distribution repository, e.g. for Debian/Ubuntu:
+Next, install the Shibboleth Apache module for the service provider (SP) from your distribution repository, e.g. for Debian/Ubuntu:

 ```bash
 sudo apt-get install libapache2-mod-shib2
 ```

+Under Ubuntu 18.04 LTS the `libapache2-mod-shib2` package is broken.
+A working description on how to install the SPcan be found under https://www.switch.ch/aai/guides/sp/installation/?os=ubuntu.

 In addition, [django-shibboleth-remoteuser](https://github.com/Brown-University-Library/django-shibboleth-remoteuser) needs to be installed in your RDMO virtual environment: